CocoaGems/CocoaGems.github.io/README.md

-This is a blog about our Rails Girls Summer of Code experience as Team CocoaGems
+This is a blog about our Rails Girls Summer of Code experience as Team CocoaGems.

 ## About CocoaGems